Guillamon/master-data-science/README.md

 # FORECAST OF ITEM SALES FOR ORDER PLACEMENT
-Project developed for a food and beverage distributor in Central Europe
+Project developed for a food and beverage distributor in Central Europe.

 ## OBJECTIVES
 The purpose of the project is to improve the ordering system of the company, which is currently largely dependent on a single person and unstructured manual tasks.